 - Demonstrating that continued probation will assist in the offender’s rehabilitation

-Some or all of these mitigating factors can make the difference between remaining on probation or going to jail.
+Some or all of these mitigating factors can convince the judge to release you from jail or allow you to remain on probation or parole.

 Can an Attorney Negotiate a Probation Violation?

 Yes, especially in cases where the probation department can prove that the offender violated probation or parole.
-The Defendant’s attorney and the probation officer resolve the majority of probation and parole violations through negotiated agreements.
+The Defendant’s attorney and the probation officer resolve most probation and parole violations through negotiated agreements.

 In most cases, I can negotiate with the probation officer for a favorable probation violation agreement instead of conducting a contested POV hearing.

-During the negotiation process, I provide the probation officer with mitigating information about the Defendant’s background and reach an agreement for continued probation, intermediate punishment, or a significantly reduced jail sentence.
+During the negotiation process, I provide the probation officer with mitigating information about the Defendant’s background.
+In many cases, we can agree to continued probation, intermediate punishment, or a significantly reduced jail sentence.

 Can You Get Off Probation Early?